yeslogic/prince-docs/docs/server-integration.md

 ### Local Files

 However, XML external entities and XInclude are not the only way for accessing local files.
 Any image, CSS or JavaScript file in an HTML file can point to a local resource!
-This can potentially lead to exposing resources that need to be kept confidential.
+This can potentially lead to exposing resources that need to be kept confidential: be aware that the URLs are accessed while Prince is running and the *content* is embedded in the PDFs, not just the URLs themselves!

 It is important to know that by default, Prince *does* have access to local files.